Use of Negative Drawing in Art

 "The coconut shy principle"

 Pick up a ball, quickly turn around and throw it at a target the instant you see it.
 You will hit it nine times out of ten.
-Pick up the ball again, this time facing the target, take aim, compute initial speed of ejection required against the arc of decreasing velocity, include wind factors, the placement of your feet and resulting balance, the angle of your body to the target, equate these to your known muscular power, let fly...and miss!
+Pick up the ball again, this time facing the target, take aim, compute initial speed of ejection required against the arc of decreasing velocity, include wind factors, the placement of your feet and resulting balance, the angle of your body to the target, equate these to your known muscular power, let fly...and miss!"The parking principle"

 "...you think, you draw, it becomes reality..."
 Try slowly and carefully reversing a car into a tight parking space and you will often fail.
 Try it at speed (just slightly faster than your thinking process can function) and you will usually achieve success first time.
-I learnt this trick in my taxi driving days - it requires practice leading to confidence and, if you try it, don't send me your repair bills!
+I learnt this trick in my taxi driving days - it requires practice leading to confidence and, if you try it, don't send me your repair bills!In both principles, failure arises from letting your conscious mind dictate your actions and success comes from allowing your natural intuition to rule.
+In other words, you're trying too hard - just let it flow.
+The beauty of working in graphite is that you have a near-perfect mind-to-hand-to-image contact.
+Don't let your conscious mind interfere — you think, you draw, it becomes reality - in one unbroken and continuous process.

 So how do we translate this into grass (or hair)?